VenissaCarolQuadros/CanHap501/project/Iteration2.md

 ## Development for Iteration 2
 ### Pagination
-I had already implemented pagination for my concept in the previous iteration and so while I had a rough idea of where to start, the implementation in this iteration came with a different set of challenges.
+Since I had already implemented pagination for my concept in the previous iteration , I had a rough idea of where to start.
+However, the implementation in this iteration came with a different set of challenges.
 This code base was completely different and so I started by restructuring and organizing the code base so that everyone could continue working without necessarily breaking or having too much trouble because of the multiple pages.

 Since my implementation of pagination works by hiding the bodies that weren't needed for a page, this also required that I knew which bodies had to be hidden.
 Given that the only objects that needed to be retained throughout the application were the side button and its other components I implemented this by setting a tag to these elements and hiding and or showing the rest as needed.